nehagadge/HackerRank-Practice/README.md

 ## HackerRank-Solutions

-This repository consists of solutions to HackerRank courses:
+This repository consists of my practice in HackerRank:
 10 Days of JavaScript
 10 Days of Statistics